nordskill/kinex/README.md

 Kinex supports custom easing functions using cubic Bezier curves, which allow for more complex and smooth animations.
 A cubic Bezier curve is defined by four control points that shape the curve's acceleration and deceleration over time.
 By specifying these points, you can create custom easing effects like ease-in, ease-out, or a combination of both.

 To use cubic Bezier easing, provide an array with four numbers `[x1, y1, x2, y2]` representing the control points.
 For example, `[0.6, 0, 0.4, 1]` creates a smooth ease-in-out effect.

+You can use the visual [Bezier Curve Editor](https://kinex.dev/#bezier-editor) to create control custom points.

 **Example:**
 ```javascript